This page details some of the ways in which you can help financially the work of the Church in the parish of Braddan.

 Donations

-Gifts to charities, not exceeding £5,000 in total in any tax year, are deductible from an individual's income for tax purposes.
+Gifts to charities, not exceeding £7,000 in total in any tax year, are deductible from an individual's income for tax purposes (but restricted to 10%).

 To claim tax relief, you should send your donation with the donation form (click here); the receipt will be returned to you, to send to the Assessor of Income Tax with your tax return.